Skip to content

 import httpx2

-from interlock.httpx2 import AsyncCircuitBreakerTransport
+from interlock.integrations.httpx2 import AsyncCircuitBreakerTransport

 transport = AsyncCircuitBreakerTransport(httpx2.AsyncHTTPTransport())